 While they were all roasting away, I prepared my pasta.
 I used a fancy one that I had picked up in Chicago, all ridged like old fashioned lasagna noodles, but narrower.
 Kinda like uber wide fettucini noodles!
 And super duper long!!
 I actually had to break them in half to get them to boil properly.

 The fun came when serving this dish.
 I also added some soft Macedonian feta in little clumps over the pasta, to melt beautifully with the hot oil and heat from the noodles.
 Jim got a vine, and I got a vine.
 And all the rest of the veggies in the pan, spooned over our pasta.
 As we’d cut the tomatoes off the vine with our forks and knives, they would break up and their juices joined the flavoured oil and shallots.
 This ‘sauce’ flavoured all the pasta perfectly and the contrast of the sweetness of the tomatoes, the seasoned olive oil, and the slight saltiness of the cheese made for a perfect meal.

 I’m not going to lie, be careful when cutting the tomatoes off the vines.
 Wear a bib!!
-Or please use a knife or pair of scissors to trim them off the vine.
+Or please use a pair of scissors to trim them off the vine.
 If not, you may get projectile tomato juice hurtling through the air and targeting your favourite t-shirt!

 Honey Roasted Cherry Tomato Pasta

 A summer delight of a pasta dish.
 Sweet juicy roasted tomatoes, shallots and flavour infused olive oil make the perfect 'sauce' over your favourite pasta.

 - 3-4 cherry tomato vines alternately you can use a pint of cherry tomatoes, about 5-8 per person, depending on the size of tomato

 - 8 large shallots peeled and halved